Can a woman play professional hockey with the men?

 Oh, yes, Ekaterina watched Hernandez and Mugabe very closely.

 Ryan sent Mugabe off and called Ekaterina on.
 Putting her helmet back on, Ekaterina jumped onto the ice and joined Hernandez in the circle.
-The look Hernandez gave her was as cold as the ice surface they were skating on.
+The look Hernandez gave her was as cold as the ice surface beneath their blades.

 Eyes narrowing, Ekaterina returned the look.
 Her game face was the equal of anyone else’s.